Wool

 The wool industry gains hundreds of millions of dollars from selling sheep no longer most profitable for wool production, into live export.

-In 2018, the live export industry sent 973,651 sheep to be slaughtered overseas.
-5,982 of these sheep died on the ship there, according to Government reporting.
+In 2024, the live export industry shipped 449,221 sheep overseas for slaughter.
+746 of these sheep died before even reaching their destination, according to Government reporting.

 Investigations have shown live export ships are overcrowded, grossly inadequate in their ability to provide even basic needs like clean water and personal space.
 Sheep on the long voyages have been documented by those on ship drowning in weeks' worth of urine and faeces, and even being cooked alive inside the hot ship.